open-mmlab/mmocr/docs/en/tutorials/dataset_types.md

 #### Loading LMDB Datasets

 We have support for reading annotation files from the full lmdb dataset (with images and annotations).
 It is now possible to read lmdb datasets commonly used in academia.
 We have also implemented a new dataset conversion tool, [recog2lmdb](https://github.com/open-mmlab/mmocr/blob/main/tools/data/utils/recog2lmdb.py).
-It converts the recognition dataset to lmdb format, See [PR982](https://github.com/open-mmlab/mmocr/pull/982) for more details.
+It converts the recognition dataset to lmdb format.
+See [PR982](https://github.com/open-mmlab/mmocr/pull/982) for more details.

 Here is an example configuration to load lmdb annotations: